AngelosFikias0/Hangman_game/README.md

 # Hangman.java
-Overview
+-Overview
-his Hangman game is implemented in Java and uses a predefined set of words as its dictionary.
+This Hangman game is implemented in Java and uses a predefined set of words as its dictionary.
 The game includes a simple menu for starting the game, printing statistics, and exiting the game.

 Features
 1. Predefined Dictionary: The game uses a set dictionary of words.